joey-qytyku/OS-90-fixed/docs/Old/Memory2.md

 > The window is internal and should not be accessed by drivers.

+> We do not need the window because we use a raw memory region!

 # Virtual Memory List

 Memory mapping must occur on a virtual address space no larger than physical memory at the moment.